Scientists Glued Fake Caterpillars On Plants Worldwide. Here's What Happened

 Phyllis Coley, a biologist at the University of Utah who was not part of the research team, told NPR that she'd seen the study: "I think it is great."

-She says this global and controlled study strongly supports higher predation on caterpillar at lower latitudes and elevation.
+She says this global and controlled study strongly supports higher predation on caterpillars at lower latitudes and elevation.

 Petry notes that "there are some migratory butterfly species, like the monarch.
 And one reason that they might migrate could be to avoid predators."

-What's more, scientists can now look to see if caterpillars tend to focus their defenses on insects, rather than on mammals or birds.
+What's more, scientists can now look to see whether caterpillars tend to focus their defenses on insects, rather than on mammals or birds.